tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

     ![The Authorization link is highlighted under Products.](images/Hands-onlabstep-by-step-MediaAIimages/media/image21.png "Select Authorization")

-7. Select the **Product Authorization Subscription** created for you to view the subscription details
+7. Select the **Product Authorization Subscription** created for you to view the subscription details.

     ![The Product Authorization Subscription link text is highlighted.](images/Hands-onlabstep-by-step-MediaAIimages/media/image22.png "Product Authorization Subscription")